What is fire insurance?

 Fire insurance works much like any insurance policy works.
-You purchase coverage and if a fire occurs, you file a claim.
+You purchase coverage, and if a fire occurs, you file a claim.
 If circumstances warrant it, your insurance company pays for the damage the fire caused up to the policy limits minus any deductible you selected for your policy.

 Like most insurance policies, fire insurance has coverage limits that are established by your insurance company when it is written.
-But insurers also limit coverage by adding exclusions to your coverage.
+But insurers also limit coverage by adding exclusions to your policy.
 Fire insurance policies often exclude damage if the fire was caused by certain events or perils.

 Lastly, your home may not be protected if it remains vacant for more than 30 days.
 Most home policies limit coverage on vacant houses because empty houses invite trouble that increases the risk for a substantial loss.
-Should you need to leave your home vacant for an extended period, talk to your insurance representative about getting vacant home insurance.
+(Essentially, homeowners aren’t there to help mitigate losses, which can mean bigger bills if disaster strikes.)